Logo

 Step 2 - auto-size columns enabled

-Step 3 - Rename column headers back to what you want
+Step 3 - Rename column headers back

 Final screenshot showing 2 matrix visuals lined up with columns perfectly aligned to each other.